esmaeilzadehayub/AWS-SERVERLESS/README.md

   ```

 # Getting Started
-To get started, you'll need the Serverless Framework installed.
+To get started, you need the Serverless Framework installed.
-You'll also need your environment configured with AWS credentials.
+You need your environment configured with AWS credentials.
 Getting Started
-To get started, you'll need the Serverless Framework installed.
-You'll also need your environment configured with AWS credentials.
+To get started, you need the Serverless Framework installed.
+You need your environment configured with AWS credentials.

 Creating and deploying a single endpoint
 Let's start by deploying a single endpoint.

-# First, create a new directory with a package.json file:
+# Create a new directory with a package.json file:
 ```
 $ mkdir my-flask-application && cd my-flask-application
 $ npm init -f
 Copy
 Then, install a few dependencies.
 We're going to use the serverless-wsgi plugin for negotiating the API Gateway event type into the WSGI format that Flask expects.
-We'll also use the serverless-python-requirements plugin for handling our Python packages on deployment.
+We use the serverless-python-requirements plugin for handling our Python packages on deployment.

 $ npm install --save-dev serverless-wsgi serverless-python-requirements Copy
 ```
 With our libraries installed, let's write our Flask application.
-Create a file app.py with the following contents:
+Create a file main.py with the following contents:

 main.py